beefproject/beef/.github/ISSUE_TEMPLATE.md

 ## Additional Information

 Please provide any additional information which may be useful in resolving this issue, such as debugging output and relevant screen shots.
-Debug output can be enabled by specifying `debug: true` in the `config.yaml` configuration file in the root directory of BeEF.
+Debug output can be retrieved by following the instructions towards the top of the issue template.